 If you’re ever feeling adventurous, I highly recommend exploring this console’s library.
 It’s home to a large variety of great games, easily making the TurboGrafx-16/PC Engine one of the most underrated game consoles in the world.

 Case in point, it has one of the best Castlevania titles in the series called Rondo of Blood.
 And yes, this was the game that Dracula X was based on.
 The interesting thing about this game was that it was made for the PC Engine’s CD unit called the Super CD-ROM², which came into direct competition with the Sega CD.
 And how well did those CD units do financially in the past?

 Well, the Sega CD is perhaps the most well known of these add-on accessories.
 It sold over 2 million units, compared to over 30 million sold Sega Genesis units.
 Not even 10% of Sega Genesis owners back then owned a Sega CD.
 Let that sink in for a moment.

 So of course, the TurboGrafx-16/PC Engine’s own CD unit did not stand a chance, making the games requiring the unit into rare collectibles.
-Old copies of Rondo of Blood sell around $200-300 on eBay at this point.
+Old copies of Rondo of Blood sell around $200-300 on eBay at the time I was writing this.

 Wow.
 Gaming is expensive, people.

 For those already familiar with Castlevania: Dracula X on the SNES, Rondo of Blood is the predecessor game that first starred Richter Belmont, the descendant of Trevor and Simon Belmont.
 The differences between these games are as obvious as night and day.
 Dracula X was clearly trying to be a different product, with short but intentionally more difficult levels.
 Rather than being a port of Rondo of Blood, it was more like a watered down remake.
 But what made Dracula X one of the weaker classic entries is its harrowing cheapness when it comes to the difficulty.